Vision, Mission & Objectives

 Mission

-To be a multi-disciplinary community of practice for public infrastructure stewards to strengthen asset management capabilities and achieve defined Levels of Service through implementable practices aligning international standards, regulatory requirements, and best practices to optimize public services.
+To be a multi-disciplinary community of practice for public infrastructure asset stewards to strengthen asset management capabilities and promote best practices.

 Objectives